Understanding the Differences Between Pipe Relining and Pipe Replacement

 What is Pipe Replacement?

-- An excavation team digs up access to the degraded underground pipe.
+- An excavation team digs access to the degraded underground pipe.

-- The pipeline that was previously in use is detachment and dug up, generating a lot of debris that must be cleared away.
+- The pipeline that was previously in use is detachment and dug out, creating a lot of debris that must be cleared away.

-- It is suitable for pipes with severe damage Ideal for severely damaged pipes – If you must replace pipes that are suffering from significant damage or corrosion, pipe replacement is the best solution.
+- Perfect for severely damaged pipes Ideal for severely damaged pipes – If you must replace pipes that are suffering from significant corrosion or damage, pipe replacement is the most effective option.

-- Long lifespan – The new pipeline installed through pipe replacement is long-lasting (75 or 100 years) making it an ideal alternative for homeowners seeking an option that is long-lasting.
+- Long-lasting – The latest pipeline replaced with pipe has a long life (75 or 100 years) making it an ideal alternative for homeowners seeking an ongoing solution.

-- It is time-consuming.
-Pipe replacements can take weeks depending on the scope of work and the depth of excavations needed.
+- Long-lasting – Pipe replacements could take several weeks, based on the size of the work and the depth of excavations needed.

 Pipe Relining | Pipe Replacement | |